-Fixing VOIP Call Quality Problems
+VoIP Phones and Call Quality Problems

-If you have ever been on a voip call, chances are you have experienced call quality issues at some point.
+If you have ever been on a VoIP call, chances are you have experienced call quality issues at some point.
 In fact, a lot of my work involves fixing these issues and helping companies to identify why they are having issues and to help them resolve it.

 VOIP primarily consists of two parts.
 The “signaling” and the “media”.
 The signaling is what controls how the devices connect and the media is the actual signals and audio that gets transmitted.

 VoIP Phones and SIP communication in a nutshell.

 Or more simply, its a series of “signals” or “commands” which get passed back and forth between two devices that are trying to talk to each other.
 The signaling will control what type of compression the two devices can use, which ports and IP address the media will use to go back and forth, and other options get negotiated.
 Also, events such as hangups, transfers, keepalives, etc will get transmitted via the signaling.